MysteryBlokHed/DisneyPlusTogether/README.md

 [![License](https://img.shields.io/github/license/MysteryBlokHed/DisneyPlusTogether?style=flat-square)](https://github.com/MysteryBlokHed/DisneyPlusTogether/blob/master/LICENSE)
 [![Python](https://img.shields.io/badge/python-3.6%20%7C%203.7%20%7C%203.8-blue?style=flat-square)](https://www.python.org/downloads/)
 <!-- End of Badges -->
-A Chromium extension to allow people to sync movies and TV shows on Disney Plus.
+A Chrome extension to allow people to sync movies and TV shows on Disney Plus.

 ## About
-Disney Plus Together has a Chromium extension to be installed, and a server that needs to be run for it to work.
+Disney Plus Together has a Chrome extension to be installed, and a server that needs to be run for it to work.
 There are currently no Disney Plus Together servers running, so you will have to download and run a server yourself. **If you would like to use this with friends on a different network, you will need to set up port forwarding to the machine running the server.**
 The extension is JavaScript and does not need anything else to be run.
 The server is a Python Flask server.

 ## Requirements (Server)